danigb/smplr/README.md

 ### Piano

 A sampled acoustic piano.
-It uses Steinway samples with 4 velocity layers from [SplendidGrandPiano](https://github.com/sfzinstruments/SplendidGrandPiano)
+It uses Steinway samples with 4 velocity groups from [SplendidGrandPiano](https://github.com/sfzinstruments/SplendidGrandPiano)

 ```js